 Best for: Two person trip or family outing

 3 minutes from Lake Eacham and offers multiple-bed setups for up to 7 people.
 Swimming pool, pool table, free wifi, BBQ area, & spot native animals like possums, turkeys, platypus & kangaroos.

 4 kilometres from Lake Eacham and the Crater Lakes National Park offering free wifi, room service, free parking and an outdoor swimming pool and BBQ area.

 If you're on a road trip or prefer to stay at campsites and campgrounds, then you can also camp at the Lake Eacham Tourist Park.
 Here you'll find cool mountain air and plenty of powered sites with concrete slabs for caravans and campers, as well as grassy sites for tents.

-Best Time to Visit Lake Eacham
+When is the Best Time to Visit Lake Eacham?